 By remembering the true reason as to why health and safety is important, Aurecon employees are proactive in keeping themselves and their colleagues safe.
 The concept ‘Because people depend on you’ is more than a slogan, it is a call to action that empowers our employees to take time to do their work safely and stop any unsafe acts or work.
 We take our humanistic approach to health and safety to our clients and joint ventures, including our culture as well as our tools, knowledge and competency.

 The health and safety of employees covers both physical health as well as mental health.
-In 2015 Aurecon launched the Mind Matters programme in the Australia and New Zealand region to improve awareness of mental ill-health and in turn help to reduce mental health stigma.
+In 2015 Aurecon launched the Mind Matters programme in Australia and New Zealand to improve awareness of mental ill-health and in turn help to reduce mental health stigma.
+As of 2018 the programme now operates globally.

 At Aurecon, our leaders are our role models who are constantly seeking ways to lead, demonstrate and communicate positive safety behaviours.
 They inspire and challenge our people to continuously improve, knowing that people depend on them.
 This is our commitment to our employees, our clients and the communities in which we operate.